401k contribution limits prevent higher income taxpayers from stuffing too much money into their 401k plans.

 Unlike traditional IRA deductions, there are no income limits for 401k contributions.
 However, certain businesses may restrict contributions for high-income employees, or business owners, if the plan is considered top-heavy, or otherwise fails to meet certain IRS 401k plan rules.
 As always, 401k contributions can only be made by salary deferral.
 Individual 401k plan rules vary from company to company and a maximum salary contribution is often one of those rules.

-The maximum contribution you can make to your 401k in 2017 will remain unchanged at $18,000 per year.
+The maximum contribution you can make to your 401k in 2021 will remain unchanged.
 The contribution limit for 401(k) plans are adjusted for inflation.
-Since there was no inflation in 2016, the numbers did not increase, similar to the non-increase in the cost of living for Social Security recipients.
+Since there was no inflation in 2020, the numbers did not increase.

 Too High 401k Contributions